Yamakawa Kikue: During wartime: criticism of colonialism and imperialist feminism

 In 1923, the Great Kanto Earthquake, hit the Kantō area, including Tokyo.
 After the earthquake, the rumor that Koreans had poisoned a well was spread.
 Many Koreans, Chinese, and Taiwanese people were killed by the military police and vigilantes who believed the rumor.
 Not only did Yamakawa criticize the military police and vigilantes for these actions, but she also denounced the Japanese who internalized anti-foreignism as a result of imperial and colonial education.
 During the war, famous Japanese feminists and suffragists appeared to abandon their oppositional stance and embrace nationalism, aiming at getting women's rights and improving women's status.
 However, "Yamakawa was one of the few prewar women's rights activists who did not support state actions or the state mobilization of women".
 She continued to criticize the government, but the onset of the Pacific War made it impossible for her to openly criticize the government.

 The head of the Women's and Minors' Bureau (1947–1951)

-After the Second World War, Yamakawa Kikue and her husband Hitoshi Yamakawa both joined the Japan Socialist Party.
+After the Second World War, Yamakawa and her husband Hitoshi Yamakawa both joined the Japan Socialist Party.
 When the cabinet of Katayama Tetsu newly organized the Ministry of Labor and established the Women's and Minors' Bureau under the Ministry, Yamakawa was asked to be the first head of the Bureau.
 She served from 1947 to 1951.
 After this service, she engaged in research on the liberation of women and women's issues with younger researchers, in addition to publishing and organizing committees for women's issues.
 She died of a stroke in 1980 at the age of 90.
 After she died, women cherishing her established the Yamakawa Kikue Memorial Organization, which still exists today.